superseriousbusiness/gotosocial/docs/configuration/database.md

 GoToSocial stores statuses, accounts, etc, in a database.
 This can be either [SQLite](https://sqlite.org/index.html) or [Postgres](https://www.postgresql.org/).

-By default, GoToSocial will use Postgres, but this is easy to change.
+By default, GoToSocial will use SQLite, but this is easy to change.

 ## SQLite

 SQLite, as the name implies, is the lightest database type that GoToSocial can use.
 It stores entries in a simple file format, usually in the same directory as the GoToSocial binary itself.
 SQLite is great for small instances and single-board computers, where a dedicated database would be overkill.

-To configure GoToSocial to use SQLite, change `db-type` to `sqlite`.
-The `address` setting will then be a filename instead of an address, so you will want to change it to `sqlite.db` or something similar.
+To use SQLite, keep the default `db-type` as `sqlite`.
+By default the database will be kept in the same directory as the GoToSocial binary, ie., `./sqlite.db`, but you can change this using `db-address` if you want to keep it somewhere else.
+In the same directory as the `sqlite.db` file, the SQLite driver will also create files `sqlite.db-wal` and `sqlite.db-shm` for temporary storage.

 Note that the `:memory:` setting will use an *in-memory database* which will be wiped when your GoToSocial instance stops running.
 This is for testing only and is absolutely not suitable for running a proper instance, so *don't do this*.

 ## Postgres

-Postgres is a heavier database format, which is useful for larger instances where you need to scale performance, or where you need to run your database on a dedicated machine separate from your GoToSocial instance (or do funky stuff like run a database cluster).
+Postgres (aka PostgreSQL) is a heavier database which is useful for larger instances where you need to run your database on a dedicated machine separate from your GoToSocial instance (or do funky stuff like run a database cluster).

-You can connect to Postgres using either a Unix socket connection, or via TCP, depending on what you've set as your `db-address` value.
+To configure GoToSocial to use Postgres, change `db-type` to `postgres`.
+The `db-address` setting will then be either a Unix socket connection or a hostname.

 GoToSocial also supports connecting to Postgres using SSL/TLS over TCP.
 If you're running Postgres on a different machine from GoToSocial, and connecting to it via an IP address or hostname (as opposed to just running on localhost), then SSL/TLS is **CRUCIAL** to avoid leaking data all over the place!